unplugstudio/mezzanine-announcements/README.md

 ## Templates

-You can use any markup and styling you want in the announcement templates defined in `settings.ANNOUNCEMENT_TEMPLATES`.
+You can use any markup and styling you want in the announcement templates defined in `settings.ANNOUNCEMENTS_TEMPLATES`.
 You could use a Bootstrap modal, or simple horizontal bar on the top of your page.
 The only conditions that you need to keep in mind are the following: